Mary Huggins Gamble Professor of Government; Chair of Environmental Science and Policy

 A.B., Lafayette College

-Gregory White is the Mary Huggins Gamble Professor of Government, the current chair of the government department and a member of the Environmental Science and Policy Program Committee.
-He teaches courses on global environmental politics, international relations, migration and refugee politics, and international political economy.
+Gregory White is the Mary Huggins Gamble Professor of Government.
+He is also the chair of the Environmental Science & Policy Program.
+He teaches courses on global environmental politics, international relations, migration and refugee politics, and the global politics of tourism.
 He also offers a senior seminar on North African politics.

-White’s research and publications focus on Moroccan politics, environmental politics and international security.
-He is currently co-editor of the Journal of North African Studies.
-In 2009–10 he received a New Directions Grant from the Andrew Mellon Foundation and studied climate and earth science at Columbia University’s Earth Institute.
+White’s research and publications focus on North African politics, migration and refugee studies, environmental politics and international security.
+He is the former co-editor of the Journal of North African Studies.
+In 2009–10 he received a New Directions Grant from the Andrew Mellon Foundation, where he studied climate and earth science at Columbia University’s Earth Institute.
+In the fall 2019, he was a visiting scholar at Al-Akhawayn University in Ifrane (AUI), Morocco.
+He is currently at work on a book manuscript entitled, Refugees of the Apocalypse?: A Critique of the Concept of “Climate Refugees.”

 “Environmental Refugees,” in The Handbook on Migration and Security, Philippe Bourbeau, ed.
 (London: Edward Elgar, 2017).